THE ONION WAGGLER

 water will ride over the top.

 this rhythm of the lap, so that when the

 waggler floats are sometimes used instead of

 the dart-float, it has extra weight and

 buoyancy, with that sensitivity and with a

 base it is also very accurate when casting I

 the waves, using a quick float adapter I can

 convert any waggler to the onion float.

 match on my local lake was the proof of the

 pudding, when most other anglers struggled

 bites and caught plenty of fish.

 THE ONION WAGGLER

 The Contents of this Website

-Fishing CD’s are available here
+and other Fishing CD’s are available here

 - email your views